 Refinancing.
 Generally, points you pay to refinance a mortgage aren't deductible in full in the year you pay them.
 This is true even if the new mortgage is secured by your main home.

-However, if you use part of the refinanced mortgage proceeds to improve your main home and you meet the first 6 tests listed under Deduction Allowed in Year Paid, you can fully deduct the part of the points related to the improvement in the year you paid them with your own funds.
+However, if you use part of the refinanced mortgage proceeds to substantially improve your main home and you meet the first six tests listed under Deduction Allowed in Year Paid, earlier, you can fully deduct the part of the points related to the improvement in the year you paid them with your own funds.
 You can deduct the rest of the points over the life of the loan.